Dodgers' Josh Fields: Picks up fifth hold

 Fields fired a perfect inning while striking out two in Sunday's 3-2 win over the Marlins.

 A rough stretch in June led to a demotion to the minors for the veteran reliever, but he has looked better since rejoining the bigs, giving up just one run while striking out seven over 5.2 innings.
-The Dodgers have plenty of right-handed options in the bullpen and they generally are not involved in tight games, which limits Fields' fantasy value in holds leagues.
+The Dodgers have plenty of right-handed options in the bullpen and don't involve themselves in too many tight games, which limits Fields' fantasy value in holds leagues.

 More News